 The following table shows a selection of published unlimited NBN 12 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

-On a maximum speed, Fibre to the Building plan, you can expect download speeds to reach between 75Mbps and 90Mbps during peak hours, with NBN 100 being the fastest speed tier available.
+On maximum speed FTTB plans, you can expect download speeds to reach between 75Mbps and 90Mbps during peak hours, with NBN 100 being the fastest speed tier available on this connection type.
 However, like with FTTN and FTTC, the further you are from the NBN connection box, the slower your connection will be.
 Although apartment buildings aren’t too big, you may notice some distance latency.
 This is because the further you are from the distribution point, the slower your connection is over a copper wire.

 Your speed will also be impacted by how many people are using the internet demandingly in your apartment, and will be naturally slower during those congested periods of 7pm and 11pm.
 Different providers also have different speeds, and some have higher typical evening speeds than others.